Lines of credit: What they are & how they work

 Lines of credit can be either revolving accounts or nonrevolving accounts.

 With a revolving line of credit, a person can borrow money and then make payments on an ongoing basis as long as they don’t exceed the account’s credit limit.
-This way, the account functions similarly to a credit card.
 As they use the line of credit, the amount of available credit goes down.
 As they pay it back, the available credit goes back up.

-Nonrevolving lines of credit are similar to revolving lines in the sense that there are funds available to the borrower.
-But nonrevolving lines of credit don’t function like credit cards do.
-The difference is that once the money is used and paid back, nonrevolving accounts are typically closed and can no longer be used.
+Nonrevolving lines of credit are similar to revolving lines of credit in the sense that there are funds available to the borrower.
+But the difference is that once the money is used and paid back, nonrevolving accounts are typically closed and can no longer be used.

 Secured vs. unsecured line of credit